egeloen/IvoryGoogleMapBundle/Resources/doc/service/directions.md

-# Directions
+# Direction

-The Google Directions API is a service that calculates directions between locations using an HTTP request.
-You can search for directions for several modes of transportation, include transit, driving, walking or cycling.
-Directions may specify origins, destinations and waypoints either as text strings (e.g. "Chicago, IL" or "Darwin, NT, Australia") or as latitude/longitude coordinates.
-The Directions API can return multi-part directions using a series of waypoints.
+The Google Direction API is a service that calculates direction between locations using an HTTP request.
+You can search for direction for several modes of transportation, include transit, driving, walking or cycling.
+Direction may specify origins, destinations and waypoints either as text strings (e.g. "Chicago, IL" or "Darwin, NT, Australia") or as latitude/longitude coordinates.
+The Direction API can return multi-part direction using a series of waypoints.

 ## Dependencies

-The Directions API requires an http client and so, the library relies on [Httplug](http://httplug.io/) which is an http client abstraction library.
+The Direction API requires an http client and so, the library relies on [Httplug](http://httplug.io/) which is an http client abstraction library.
 To install it, read this [documentation](/Resources/doc/installation.md).

 ## Configuration

-In order to use the directions service, you need to configure it.
+In order to use the direction service, you need to configure it.

 ### Http client and message factory

 The http client and message factory are mandatory.
-They define which http client and message factory the directions service will use for issuing http requests.
+They define which http client and message factory the direction service will use for issuing http requests.

 First, configure the [Httplug](http://httplug.io/) bundle.